ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter25.md

 Wèi WúXiàn’s hole tightened around Lán WàngJī’s manhood.
 He was feeling so good that it seemed to him that his bones were getting weaker.

-As a result, it was getting hard for him to keep on supporting his upper body with his elbows, which were resting on the dressing table.
+As a result, it was getting harder for him to keep on supporting his upper body with his elbows, which were resting on the dressing table.

 Lán WàngJī was now looking at Wèi WúXiàn with his cheeks turned rosy and his eyes filled with lust.
-He was completely engulfed in an intense sexual desire, with his mind full of naughty thoughts.
+He was completely immersed in an intense sexual desire, with his mind full of naughty thoughts.

-As no more maxims came into his mind, Wèi WúXiàn eventually gave up, “Lán Zhàn, HánGuāng-Jūn, I don’t recall the rest of the maxims.
+As he couldn't remember other maxims, Wèi WúXiàn eventually gave up, “Lán Zhàn, HánGuāng-Jūn, I don’t recall the rest of the maxims.
 So, please, don’t bump me so hard.”

 Lán WàngJī said, “Wèi Yīng, if you don’t carry on reciting the rules, you will receive a punishment.”

-Wèi WúXiàn replied, “I accept the punishment... old-fashioned boy.
+Wèi WúXiàn replied, “I accept the punishment—old-fashioned boy.
 You can punish me.”

 Then, Lán WàngJī said, “Count every thrust until one hundred.”

 “Why are you so mean!
 Aaah!
 Be gentle,” Wèi WúXiàn protested.

-Once more, Lán WàngJī pulled his manhood, and, this time, he pulled the whole thing out and positioned the head on the opening of the hole.
+Once more, Lán WàngJī pulled out his whole hot stuff, and then he placed the head on the opening of the hole.

 Without warning, he thrust his hot stuff deeply inside Wèi WúXiàn’s hole.
 Then, he counted, “One,” and went on, “Count the rest by yourself.”

 The sudden thrust almost brought tears to Wèi WúXiàn’s eyes.
-However, since he had accepted to be punished, he could only comply and began to count, “Two..., thre… four... aaah... five... aargh...”
+However, since he had accepted to be punished, he could only comply and began to count, “Two... three… four... aaah... five... aargh...”

 Unlike his first thrust, Lán WàngJī’s back and forth movements were more gentle.
 However, each time he hit the weak spot, it was enough to cause Wèi WúXiàn’s whole body to quiver.

 After each of his thrusts, Lán WàngJī was pausing to allow Wèi WúXiàn to catch his breath and keep on counting.

-Some white foam was produced by Lán WàngJī’s back and forth movements.
-As he carried on, his huge stuff alternately moved the foam in and out of Wèi WúXiàn’s hole.
+Lán WàngJī’s back-and-forth movements produced some white foam.
+As he kept on thrusting, he made the foam move in and out of Wèi WúXiàn’s hole.

-After counting up to eighty times, Wèi WúXiàn could no longer carry on counting.
+After counting up to eighty, Wèi WúXiàn could no longer carry on counting.
 Furthermore, as his strength failed him, his knees slid off the stool, and his upper body collapsed on the dressing table.

 Lán WàngJī then stopped moving, and, in a gentle voice, he said, “Wèi Yīng, raise your head, and let me see your face in the mirror.”